GoogleCloudPlatform/cloud-ops-sandbox/sre-recipes/recipes/configs_based/README.md

   # You can use, or contribute, more action templates by referring to the
   # "Supported SRE Recipe Actions" below.
   break:
-    # The `run` action template simply runs the given shell commands as it is.
+    # The `run-shell-commands` action template simply runs the given shell
-    - run: <shell command>
+    # commands one at a time as it is.
+    - action: run-shell-commands
+      commands:
+        - echo 'first command'
+        - echo 'another command'

-    # The `loadgen` action template with `spawn` will spawn the given load shape
+    # The `loadgen-spawn` action template will spawn the given load shape
     # producible by `user_type` (see `sre/loadgenerator/locust_tasks`) at a
     # `spawn_rate` of users per second until it reaches a total of `user_count`
     # users.
 The users will keep generating load until at least `stop_after`
     # seconds have passed.
-    - loadgen: spawn
+    - action: loadgen-spawn
       user_type: BasicHomePageViewingUser
       user_count: 20
       spawn_rate: 5
       stop_after: 600

-    # The `loadgen` action template with `stop` value will stop any active
+    # The `loadgen-stop` action template will stop any active load generation
-    # load generation produced by SRE Recipes.
-It is ok to call this even if
+    # produced by SRE Recipes.
+It is ok to call this even if there is no load
-    # there is no load generation ongoing.
+    # generation ongoing.
-    - loadgen: stop
+    - action: loadgen-stop
   # This section defines the actions to run when `sandboxctl sre-receipes restore`
   # is called".
 In practice, this is where you try to restore sandbox services.
   #